MosesSupposes/Purescript-By-Example/text/chapter5.md

  ## Exercises

  1. (Medium) Extend the vector graphics library with a new operation `area` which computes the area of a `Shape`.
-For the purpose of this exercise, the area of a piece of text is assumed to be zero.
+For the purpose of this exercise, the area of a line or a piece of text is assumed to be zero.
  1. (Difficult) Extend the `Shape` type with a new data constructor `Clipped`, which clips another `Picture` to a rectangle.
 Extend the `shapeBounds` function to compute the bounds of a clipped picture.
 Note that this makes `Shape` into a recursive data type.

 ## Conclusion